Waxing Crescent on

 Moon before descending node

-11 days after ascending node on 26 December 2032 at 21:36 in ♎ Libra.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 8 January 2033 at 18:31 in ♈ Aries.
+11 days after ascending node on 26 December 2032 at 21:36 in ♎ Libra the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 8 January 2033 at 18:31 in ♈ Aries.

 Moon before northern standstill

-7 days since the previous standstill on 31 December 2032 at 03:26 in ♐ Sagittarius when the Moon has reached South declination of ∠-19.115°, the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠19.075° at the point of next northern standstill on 13 January 2033 at 00:33 in ♊ Gemini.
+7 days since the last southern standstill on 31 December 2032 at 03:26 in ♐ Sagittarius when the Moon has reached South declination of ∠-19.115° the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠19.075° at the point of next northern standstill on 13 January 2033 at 00:33 in ♊ Gemini.

 Syzygy in 8 days